isaccoarnaldi/data-mart/README.md

 	| AFRICA        | \-9146811  | \-0.54                 |
 	| EUROPE        | 5152392    | 4.73                   |

-#
-Similarly, we execute the avobe query for each field and get the following results
+Similarly, we execute the above query for each field and get the following results
 *   `platform`

 | platform | rate        | percentage\_of\_change |